Time Parameterization¶

 A typical end-to-end pipeline:

-plan(start, goal, simplify=True, interpolate=False)
+plan(start, goal, simplify=True, interpolate=True)

 │